swiss-territorial-data-lab/proj-roadsurf/README.md

 <image src="img/statistical_flow.jpeg" alt="flow for the research of a statistical differences">
 </figure>

-Supervised classification was tested before road segementation and classification.
+Supervised classification was tested before road segmentation and classification.
 However, it was given up as we could not find significant statistical differences between the classes.
 The procedure was the following:

 ```
 python scripts/statistical_analysis/prepare_data.py config/config_stats.yaml